Trans 101

 Every time.

-It flattens the front appearance and helps keep everything tucked away without popping out.
-But I have to remember to put these underwear on if I’m going out, because regular underwear will absolutely not work.
+But all of this is to flatten the front appearance and help keep everything tucked away without popping out.
+Before I had enough tucking undies to use every day, I had to remember to put them on if I was going out, because regular underwear will absolutely not work.

 And stop and imagine for a minute if every time you left your home you had to remember to pause and think about what underwear you’re wearing, and then very likely have to go change them just to go to the grocery store.
 Fun, no?

 There’s also a flip-side to this.
-Before hormones made my breasts grow, I wore silicone breast forms in my bra.
+Before HRT made my breasts grow, I wore silicone breast forms in my bra.
 Why?
 A couple reasons.
 One, it lessened my dysphoria.
-A LOT.
+A lot.
 It made me look, and more importantly feel, like the real me.

 Second, I’ve talked a bit about how buying an entire new wardrobe is… expensive.
-I touched on that in the trans tuesday on PRIVELEGE (time and money).
+See the Trans Tuesday on PRIVILEGE: TIME AND MONEY.

-So if I bought women’s clothes that fit me when I had no breasts to speak of, they might not fit me anymore when that changes, and I just cannot afford to replace every item of clothing I own twice (much less the ONCE that I already have to).
+So if I bought women’s clothes that would only fit me when I had no breasts to speak of, they might not fit me anymore when that changed.
+And I just cannot afford to replace every item of clothing I own twice (much less the once that I already had to).

-This meant that grabbing a $30 pair of fake boobs to drop in my bra was the most economical solution to helping me get clothes that will, hopefully, fit me for a while.
+This meant that grabbing a $30 pair of fake boobs to drop in my bra was the most economical solution to helping me get clothes that would, hopefully, fit me for a while.
 Even though we all know women’s clothes don’t last that long.
-I did a trans tuesday on HEAVILY GENDERED CLOTHES AND TRANS PEOPLE.
+See the essay on HEAVILY GENDERED CLOTHES AND TRANS PEOPLE.

-I don’t use the breast forms anymore, because I don’t need to, which makes me incredibly happy!
-But I’m so glad they were there for me early on, because they actually really helped.
+I stopped using the breast forms about six months into medical transition, because I didn’t need them anymore.
+Which made me incredibly happy!
+But I’m so glad they were there for me early on, because they really helped.

-And for those who were AFAB, the corollary is what’s called a “soft pack,” which is a soft silicone penis and testicles they can situate in their underwear.
+And for those who are AFAB, the corollary to breast forms is what’s called a soft pack, which is a soft silicone penis and testicles they can situate in their underwear.
 And they do it for all the exact same reasons.

-Are there long-term effects of tucking or binding?
-There is suspicion that tucking could lead to infertility (this is not a big deal for any trans woman already on hormone replacement therapy, as it already does that).
+Are there negativeg long-term effects of tucking or binding?
+There is suspicion that routine tucking could lead to infertility, but no hard data.
 Folks who use binders regularly may end up with back issues.

 Would it surprise you to learn nobody really knows?
 Because we’re not considered important enough for these things to be studied.
-Hell, almost all of HRT exists because the drugs were developed for OTHER reasons, and then also had applications for trans people.
+Hell, almost all of HRT exists because the drugs were developed for other reasons, for cis people, and then also had applications for trans people.

 So if anyone out there in the medical community would like to start specifically studying how these things affect trans folks, or possibly even develop medications actually intended for us first and foremost, that’d be super.